sathvikmanda/EnHi-Trans/README.md

-# TransLingua: English-to-Hindi Neural Machine Translation
+# En-Hi Trans: English-to-Hindi Neural Machine Translation

 This repository contains a Neural Machine Translation (NMT) pipeline that translates English sentences into Hindi using Hugging Face's `transformers`.
 The model leverages the **Helsinki-NLP/Opus-MT** architecture and is trained on the **IIT Bombay English-Hindi dataset**.